schnell18/vCluster/kubernetes/README.md

 - slave-3

-If you wish to add more nodes, you may add nodes change `Vagrantfile` and adjust the ansible inventory file `hosts` accordingly.
+If you wish to add more nodes, you may add nodes by changing `Vagrantfile`.

 ## setup procedure